sir-dunxalot/ember-flash-messages/README.md

 - Message component content property will accept Handlebars
 - Basic CSS made importable in Brocfile
 - Improved semanticism in the templates
-- Close button added to CSS
+- Close button added to importable layout CSS
-- Default interval made available
 - `clearQueue()` method injected with `flashMessage()`
-- Action to be passed using options object
-- Tests for all of the above
 - Close button to use icon format